-- 12.4 The Assessor determines medical priority based on the current housing circumstances in relation to the illness or disability of the applicant or household member (who is moving with them) as well as considering measures that could be taken to make the current home more suitable.
-The assessment will take account of the level of risk of the applicant coming to harm as a result of the property not meeting their needs such as from trips and falls. - 12.5 The Council assessing the application will consider a request for a further medical assessment if it is satisfied that there has been a significant change in the medical circumstances of the applicant or their household.

-- 12.6 Applicants who require a specific type of property such as due to a medical need will normally only be allowed to bid for a property of that type.
+- 12.4 The Assessor determines medical priority based on the current housing circumstances in relation to the illness or disability of the applicant or household member (who is moving with them) as well as considering measures that could be taken to make the current home more suitable. - 12.5 The Council assessing the application will consider a request for a further medical assessment if it is satisfied that there has been a significant change in the medical circumstances of the applicant or their household. - 12.6 Applicants who require a specific type of property such as due to a medical need will normally only be allowed to bid for a property of that type.
 If applicants consider they can manage a different type of property, their medical assessment will be reviewed.
-For example an applicant who needs a ground floor property due to a disability who wishes to bid for a first floor property would either not be allowed or would have their medical assessment reviewed. - 12.7 If an applicant disagrees with the medical band that has been awarded they can request a review of this decision in writing stating why they disagree.
-A further assessment would then be completed by an independent medical professional for which there may be a charge.
-This could result in the Councils assessment being confirmed or overturned which may result in the medical award being increased or decreased.
+For example an applicant who needs a ground floor property due to a disability who wishes to bid for a first floor property would either not be allowed or would have their medical assessment reviewed.